-Proven benefits of drama therapy, which includes role playing, game playing, improvisation, and other techniques, include reduced anxiety, less pain, more social interaction, greater sense of control over one’s life, and others.
+Proven benefits of drama therapy — role playing, game playing, improvisation, and other techniques — include reduced anxiety, less pain, more social interaction, greater sense of control over one’s life, and other benefits.
 If you are interested in drama therapy, find a trained and licensed drama therapist who is experienced in working with cancer patients.

 What is Drama Therapy?

-Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, and comedy and play as well, to facilitate healing and overall wellness and personal growth and to meet specific goals, particularly for mental health.
-This kind of therapy is led by a trained therapist who is also educated in theater and drama.
-Drama therapy can be used for individuals, but it is more often used in group settings, such as hospitals, prisons, mental health facilities, and schools.
+Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, comedy and play to facilitate healing and overall wellness, for personal growth and to meet specific goals, particularly for mental health.
+This therapy is led by a trained therapist who has studied theater and drama.
+Drama therapy can be useful for individuals, but it usually is done in group settings, such as hospitals, prisons, mental health facilities, and schools.

-A session of drama therapy may take many forms depending on the participants and their goals.
+A drama therapy session may take many forms depending on the participants and their goals.
 It is often active, requiring the participant to move and engage.
 Most participants will act in some way, although no talent for acting or theater is required.
-A session may also involve telling stories, playing games, improvising, reading or writing, and interacting with other participants.
+A session may also involve telling stories, playing games, improvising, reading or writing, and interacting with others.

 Why Drama Therapy for Cancer Patients?

 Patients living with mesothelioma and other types of cancer can benefit from a range of alternative therapies.
-Both patients going through treatment and those in recovery are coping with big emotions, like fear and anxiety; they have side effect from the cancer and treatment, like pain and fatigue; and these patients are often struggling with the big changes in their lives and may often become socially isolated.
+Patients in treatment and those in recovery struggle with big emotions, like fear and anxiety; they suffer side effects like pain and fatigue from the cancer and treatment; and often they struggle with the big changes in their lives.
+All of this means they may become socially isolated.